clairezhangXD/Digital-Painting-Project-2023/README.md

 - Claire Zhang (czha0512@student.monash.edu)

 ## Claire's Takeaways
 This was my introduction to OOP and integrating features into an existing program.
-This was very challenging at the time, but through being persistent in seeking help from the teaching team and finding resources online, I was able to complete the tasks!
+This was very challenging at the time, but through perseverance, seeking help from the teaching team and finding resources online, I was able to complete the project!

-Theory concepts applied in this assignment learnt throughout the unit:
+Theory concepts applied/learned in this project:
 - Time complexities
 - Stacks
 - Queues